Updated: 2025/Nov/16

 CAVEATS

-the target user, whereas the central file will be opened as "root".
-If
+user, whereas absolute paths will be opened as "root".
+If the

 unless the "openasuser" configuration setting is set.